mrpaulphan/idm232/docs/assignments/alpha.md

 You do not have to create every single page for the entire final project.
 Instead you should be focused on building at least one template for every style of page your final project will need.
 Examples:

 User Screens

+- Global Header
-- Home Screen
+- Global Footer
-- Category listing screen
-- Recipe Detail Screen
+- Recipe Detail Page
-- Search Results

-Admin Screens
--  View all Recipes Screen
--  Add Recipe Screen
--  Edit Recipe Screen
--  Delete Recipe Screen

 ## Submitting the Assignment